CapX: Contributors

 In addition to columns by Iain Martin and a group of contributors such as Tim Montgomerie, Daniel Hannan, Philippe Legrain, and Paul Collier, CapX has many authors—from politicians and campaigners to academics and policy experts—who contribute on a wide range of topics.
-Specialist contributors include Indian economist Deepak Lal and Islamic economics specialist Benedikt Koehler.
+Specialist contributors include Indian economist Deepak Lal, and Islamic economics specialist Benedikt Koehler.

 Political views

 CapX is broadly on the centre-right of the political spectrum.
 In 2015, then-editor Iain Martin stated that CapX is "for competition because it drives innovation, creates wealth and increases prosperity."
 CapX supports innovation, competition, free trade, facilitative government and liberty, and is opposed to cronyism, corporatism and restrictive markets.
-Conservative politician Paul Goodman wrote on the political website ConservativeHome in October 2014, recommending that readers should add CapX to their reading list.
+Conservative Party politician Paul Goodman wrote on the political website ConservativeHome in October 2014, recommending that readers should add CapX to their reading list.

 Funding

 The Centre for Policy Studies has received funding for the project from the Templeton Religion Trust and the Rising Tide Foundation.